turingschool/curriculum/source/paths/advanced_rails_two_day.markdown

 ## Contributing

 You're strongly invited to help improve these tutorials, even while we're running the session.
-All the text is available on Github, so you can edit it right in the browser.
+All the text is available on GitHub, so you can edit it right in the browser.
 Hit the "Feedback" tab on the left side of any page.

 Enjoy!